kaz-utashiro/greple-L/README.md

     If a line number argument immediately follows **-ML** module option, it is recognized as a line number.
 Note that, this format implicitly adds the `--cm N` option to disable the coloring feature.
+Use the `--cm @` option to cancel it.

     Next command will show 42nd line.